JessanyKaline/express-mongodb-jquery/README.md

 # express-mongodb-jquery

-Basic project with Express.js, MongoDb, Jquery and Docker
+The main purpose of this repository is to build a basic project setup and workflow for writing a Node with Express, Jquery and MongoDb for database.